XiaoqiLuo/XiaoqiLuo.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Xiaoqi Luo is a research assistant of bioinformatic at the Guangzhou Lab.
-Her research interests are mainly focused on using and optimizing bioinformatics tools to analyze and integrate multi-omics NGS (genomic, transcriptomic, epigenetic) data to extract information on transcriptional regulation and motifs.
+I am a research assistant in Guangzhou lab, mainly responsible for genome and transcriptome process building, algorithm comparison and optimization.
+Prior to that, I finished my master program at the University of Edinburgh, where I worked on Predicting gene-regulatory motifs from large-scale transcriptome resources under the supervision of Dr Cei Abreu-Goodger, and have ongoing collaborations with their group. and have ongoing collaboration with their group.
+My research interests focus on the use and optimization of bioinformatics tools to analyze and integrate multi-omics NGS (genomic, transcriptomic, epigenetic) data to extract transcriptional regulatory and motif information.I am also interested in molecular typing of cancer, immune microenvironment and integrated multi-omics analysis, which was my research topic during my undergraduate studies.
 {style="text-align: justify;"}